The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 Since the tape is also very flexible, you can fold and wrap it, even over itself.
 It is also available in white, grey, tan, and black.

-- Can be used to seal over 30 types of material
+- Pros: Can be used to seal over 30 types of material.
+It has a sag rating of over 250°F. It remains flexible even in temperatures of -70°F.

-- Requires surfaces to be very clean before use
+- Cons: Requires surfaces to be very clean before use.
+Cannot adhere to silicone.

 This EPDM liquid sealant is ideal for waterproofing all types of RV roofs, including aluminum, steel, PVC, rubber, fiberglass, and wood.
 It is quite easy to apply, even if you have never sealed an RV roof before.
 Also, a gallon of sealant can cover an area between 42 and 46 feet, so it turns out to be cost-effective.